syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 ### SplitButton

-You can render a SplitButton item by setting the [type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `SplitButton`.
-You can further customize the SplitButton item through [RibbonSplitButtonSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonSplitButtonSettings.html#properties) which provides options such as `iconCss`, `items`, `target` and more.
+You can render a SplitButton item by setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `SplitButton`.
+You can further customize the SplitButton item through [RibbonSplitButtonSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonSplitButtonSettings.html#properties) which provides options such as `IconCss`, `Items`, `Target` and more.

 #### Target

-You can make use of [target](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonSplitButtonSettings.html#Syncfusion_EJ2_Ribbon_RibbonSplitButtonSettings_Target) property which specifies the selector for the element to be shown in the SplitButton popup.
+You can make use of [Target](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonSplitButtonSettings.html#Syncfusion_EJ2_Ribbon_RibbonSplitButtonSettings_Target) property which specifies the selector for the element to be shown in the SplitButton popup.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}